 The articulation of tutoring in terms of scaffolding processes has proved engaging.
 It may have stimulated a flurry of research on the efficacy of tutoring more widely.
 Such studies contribute a probing extension of the evaluation research reviewed by Bloom (mentioned at the start of this chapter).
 However, tight evaluation studies are hard to design because, although there is a agreed template for this interactions, the exact choice of how its delivered has to rest with the participants.
 The researcher’s instructions to a tutor are bound to respect this open-ended character and this will not allow control over some singular style of communication for evaluation.
 Nevertheless, meta-analytic and systematic reviews of such research studies do indicate that outcomes of scaffolded tutoring are reliably positive (e.g., Mermelshtine, 2017; Van de Pol, Volman and Beishuizen 2010; VanLehn, 2011).

 These observations of tutoring processes add depth to Bloom’s efficacy claims for its efficacy as made at the very start of this chapter.
 Bloom’s (1984) 2-sigma statistic has been a cornerstone of evaluation research in this field.
 However, his was an assertion about efficacy partly built upon unpublished doctoral research by Bloom’s own students.
 Unfortunately, a close analysis of those studies indicates design shortcomings that may not justify the full force of conclusions drawn – well-intentioned though they may have been (VanLehn, 2011).
-Taking this into account, and considering other more recent evaluation research, VanLehn proposes that tutoring impact is real but with a mean effect size of 0.79 (rather than 2.0) is a more appropriate judgement on the efficacy of tutoring.
+Taking this into account, and considering other more recent evaluation research, it has actually been very unusual to find effect sizes as big as 2 in studies of tutoring efficacy.
+For instance, VanLehn’s review found that effect sizes were usually much lower than Bloom’s claim, 0.79 on average in their sample.
 Of course, this remains a substantial effect.

 The terms ‘tutoring’ and ‘scaffolding’ are often used interchangeably.
 This elision may upset the purist who will insist that ‘scaffolding’ should apply only to the systematised version of tutoring first set out by Wood, Bruner, and their colleagues.
 However, a scaffolded encounter comprises a mix of ingredients – within any given occasion some will be exercised more vigorously than others.
 So, the purist cannot realistically demand that this term is reserved for some canonical version of the interaction.
 The reason research centred on scaffolding has been valuable is not because it has forged rigid proscriptions for a fixed learning practice.
 Its value has been to define a structure within which individuals can construct a learning pathway that is tailored to the circumstances of participants, setting, and problem tackled.